Ọya: Candomblé

+In Candomblé, Oyá is known as Iansã or lyá Mésàn, or most commonly, Iansã, from the Yoruba Yánsán.
+She is revered as a fierce warrior, the queen of the Niger River, and the mother of nine.
+Iansã controls mysteries surrounding the dead and is commonly associated with the color red in the Angola-Congo nation.
+Her salutation is "Eeparrei!" or "Epahhey, Oia!"

+Iansã, as in Yoruba religion, commands winds, storms, and lightning.
+She is the queen of the river Niger and the mother of nine.
+She is a warrior and is unbeatable.
+Attributes of Iansã include great intensity of feelings, sensations, and charm.
+Another ability attributed to Iansã is control over the mysteries that surround the dead.
+Iansã is syncretized with Saint Barbara.
+In the Candomblé nação (association) of Angola Congo, Iansã is associated with the color red.

 Ritual foods

+Offerings include Àkàrà (acarajé), eggplant, mulberries, dark chocolate, and specific puddings.
+Acarajé, a fried patty made from crushed black-eyed peas and spices, is both a ritual food and a street delicacy in Bahia, Brazil.

 Acarajé is a spherical patty made with peeled, crushed black-eyed peas, stuffed with small shrimp, okra, crushed peanuts, and other savory, piquant spices.
-The ball-like patty is fried in dendê oil (Red palm oil).
+The ball-like patty is fried in dendê oil (red palm oil).
 It's a traditional Afro-Brazilian dish that is also a traditional offering to Iansã in the Candomblé tradition.
 A simple, unseasoned form of acarajé is used in rituals and a version served with various condiments is sold as a common street food in Bahia in the northeast of Brazil.
 Ipeté and bobo de inhame are also associated with Iansã.

-In Yorùbá, her food is pronounced 'Àkàrà".
+In Yorùbá, her food is Àkàrà.
 Eggplant, mulberries, pudding, and dark chocolate are also foods for Oya.

+Symbols and tools

+Oyá is symbolized by lightning, swords, flywhisks (iruké), and tornados.
+She wears multicolored garments and carries ritual items forged from metal.